paugier/piconumpy/README.md

 The piconumpy array class "just" has to support:

 - instantiation from a list of floats
-- multiplication and division by a float
+- Elementwise multiplication and division by a float
-- term by term multiplication and addition
+- Elementwise multiplication and addition (of 2 arrays)

 A good acceleration by PyPy of our example would be a great proof that the scientific Python community has to invest time and energy on hpy.